hustCYQ/MiniShift-Simple3D/README.md

-The code and data set will be available soon
+The code and dataset will be available soon